Posterior Landscape (Arthur's Seat)

 - R-hat ≥ 1.2 — Chains haven't converged yet

-Watch for burn-in (initial climb) then stable mixing around high-probability regions
+Watch for burn-in (initial climb) then stable mixing around high-probability regions.
+The actual log-posterior is 5 × this trace, so the shape is identical up to scale.

 The Bayesian Perspective